SkillsFundingAgency/dfc-devops/DockerFiles/AzureDevOpsAgents/owasp-agent.md

 docker pull dfcdevsharedcr.azurecr.io/ncs.azuredevopsagents.owasp:<tag>
 ```

 In the Azure DevOps portal go to Organisation Settings > Agent Pools > Add Pool and add a pool called 'NCS - OWASP'.
-Then go to your user profile > Personal Access Tokens > New Token and create a token with Read and Manage permissions on Agent Pools.
+Then go to your user profile > Personal Access Tokens > New Token and create a token with Read and Manage permissions on Agent Pools and Read on Builds.

 #### On a Windows host: